DyogenIBENS/SCORPIOS/README.md

 <img src="https://github.com/DyogenIBENS/SCORPIOS/blob/master/doc/example_ori_27.png" alt="tree1" width="420"/>  <img src="https://github.com/DyogenIBENS/SCORPIOS/blob/master/doc/example_cor_27.png" alt="tree2" width="420"/>

 Internal nodes are colored according to convention: duplications in red, dubious duplications in cyan and speciation in blue.
-Leaves of the SCORPiOs-corrected subtree, including the wgd subtree and the gene used as outgroup, are shown in the same color in the corrected and uncorrected versions.
+Leaves of the SCORPiOs-corrected wgd subtree are shown in the same color in the corrected and uncorrected versions.
 The corrected WGD node is highlighted with a bigger circle and a grey background.

 For a more exhaustive description of the visualization tool please run:
 ```